Altiscale/IPython-Notebooks/PySpark/README.txt

-Set up iPython for PySpark as per our documentation.
+Set up iPython for PySpark following our documentation http://documentation.altiscale.com/using-spark-with-ipython.

 Once the iPython is set up for PySpark, do the following